Thompson leads Old Dominion against JMU after 21-point game - WTOP News

 Norfolk, Virginia; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Old Dominion takes on JMU after Kelsey Thompson scored 21 points in Old Dominion’s 66-62 loss to the Georgia State Panthers.
+BOTTOM LINE: Old Dominion hosts JMU after Kelsey Thompson scored 21 points in Old Dominion’s 66-62 loss to the Georgia State Panthers.

-The Dukes are 10-0 in Sun Belt play.
-JMU is ninth in college basketball with 39.1 rebounds per game led by Peyton McDaniel averaging 8.4.
+The Dukes are 10-0 in conference games.
+JMU ranks second in the Sun Belt with 28.4 defensive rebounds per game led by Peyton McDaniel averaging 6.5.

-Old Dominion’s average of 5.1 made 3-pointers per game this season is only 0.5 fewer made shots on average than the 5.6 per game JMU gives up.
-JMU averages 5.4 made 3-pointers per game this season, 1.0 more made shot on average than the 4.4 per game Old Dominion gives up.
+Old Dominion scores 66.0 points per game, 3.7 more points than the 62.3 JMU gives up.
+JMU has shot at a 41.2% rate from the field this season, 2.9 percentage points greater than the 38.3% shooting opponents of Old Dominion have averaged.

-The Monarchs and Dukes match up Saturday for the first time in Sun Belt play this season.
+The Monarchs and Dukes face off Saturday for the first time in Sun Belt play this season.

-TOP PERFORMERS: En’Dya Buford is shooting 39.5% and averaging 12.0 points for the Monarchs.
-Thompson is averaging 11.7 points over the last 10 games.
+TOP PERFORMERS: En’Dya Buford is averaging 12 points, 6.1 rebounds, 3.7 assists and 2.6 steals for the Monarchs.
+Simaru Fields is averaging 1.6 made 3-pointers over the last 10 games.

 McDaniel is scoring 15.5 points per game with 8.4 rebounds and 1.3 assists for the Dukes.
-Kseniia Kozlova is averaging 12.4 points and 7.2 rebounds while shooting 53.4% over the last 10 games.
+Kseniia Kozlova is averaging 12.4 points and 7.2 rebounds while shooting 53.4% over the past 10 games.

 LAST 10 GAMES: Monarchs: 6-4, averaging 70.6 points, 34.5 rebounds, 11.2 assists, 7.4 steals and 2.8 blocks per game while shooting 38.5% from the field.
 Their opponents have averaged 66.2 points per game.